 Nowadays there are produced many varieties and types of wine, the most famous of which are:

 Pirosmani – is semi-sweet white wine.
 It is the winner of three gold medals at international competitions.

 Kakheti – is white table wine from Rkatsiteli and Mtsvane grapes grown in Kakheti.
-The amber-colored wine has a fruity scent with vanilla flavor.
-It is characterized vigorous, silky and harmonious flavor.
+The amber-coloured wine has a fruity scent with vanilla flavour.
+It is characterized vigorous, silky and harmonious flavour.

-Tsinandali – is dry white vintage wine, which is produced in Kakheti region from two grape varieties – Rkatsiteli and Mtsvane.
-It has a light straw color and fruity floral fragrance.
-Aging period – 3 years, the important thing is that half of this period the wine should be brewed in oak barrels.
+Tsinandali – is a dry white vintage wine, which is produced in Kakheti region from two grape varieties – Rkatsiteli and Mtsvane.
+It has a light straw colour and fruity floral fragrance.
+Ageing period – 3 years, the important thing is that half of this period the wine should be brewed in oak barrels.
 Due to this its base taste is slightly bitter.

-Akhasheni – is naturally semi-sweet red wine made from the Saperavi grape variety.
-The wine has a dark ruby color and harmonious taste with silky chocolate flavor.
+Akhasheni – is a naturally semi-sweet red wine made from the Saperavi grape variety.
+The wine has a dark ruby colour and harmonious taste with silky chocolate flavour.
 At international exhibitions, it was awarded 6 gold and 5 silver medals.